Never Miss a Super Bowl Club

-The Never Miss a Super Bowl Club (or the NMASB Club) is a group of football fans (outside of owners and staff) who have gone to every Super Bowl since 1967.
+The Never Miss a Super Bowl Club is a group of football fans (outside of owners and staff) who have gone to every Super Bowl since 1967.
 Visa popularized the original group of four in a commercial that aired in 2010.
-Since then, two members have died and one has been retroactively added, bringing the total to three surviving fans—Don Crisam, Tom Henschel, and Gregory Eaten—who most recently attended Super Bowl LVII in 2023.
+Since then, two members have died and one has been retroactively added, bringing the total to three surviving fans—Don Crisman, Tom Henschel, and Gregory Eaton—who most recently attended Super Bowl LIX on February 9, 2025.
+Photojournalist John Biever is the only known person outside of the group of fans to have attended every Super Bowl.

 History

 The club was first popularized by Visa as part of an advertising campaign called Go Fans.
 The commercial was narrated by Morgan Freeman.
 Surveys have shown that most respondents would be willing to miss or postpone major events in their life, including the birth of their child or a wedding date, to see the Super Bowl.
 As a result, Visa came up with an advertising campaign to feature four men who have attended every Super Bowl since the first one in 1967.
 The four men were New England Patriots fan Don Crisman, San Francisco 49ers fan Larry Jacobson, Pittsburgh Steelers fan Thomas Henschel, and Green Bay Packers fan Robert Cook.
 The commercial itself featured the four men holding up tickets for 44 years of Super Bowls.

-In early February 2011, it was announced that 79-year-old Robert Cook would be unable to attend Super Bowl XLV after being hospitalized in Wisconsin.
+In early February 2011, it was announced that 79-year-old Cook would be unable to attend Super Bowl XLV after being hospitalized in Wisconsin.
 His daughters were expected to attend the game in his place.
-He died a few days later.
+He died four days after the game, which was won by his favorite team, the Green Bay Packers.

 At Super Bowl LI, in February 2017, another person who had gone to every Super Bowl game, Gregory Eaton, met the three remaining members and officially joined the club.
+Eaton is a fan of the Detroit Lions.

-In October 2017, member Larry Jacobson, 78, of San Francisco, CA died, reducing the club to three remaining members.
+In October 2017, Jacobson died, reducing the club to three members.